Mayrixon/dotfiles/README.md

 ## File locations

-The dotfiles are seperated into folders named as applicaions' names.
+The dotfiles are separated into folders named as applications' names.
 In this way, it's convenient for `stow` to create soft links.
-However, softlinks cannot modify configures without touching original files.
+However, soft links cannot modify configures without touching original files.
 In order to solve this problem, [`dotter`](https://github.com/SuperCuber/dotter) is an optional application.